genderkit/genderkit/_articles/telling-organisations.md

 {% include checklist checklist=telling-organisations %}

+You might also want to make sure that emergency contact details are updated if you've been listed as an emergency contact by your child, partner, family member, or friend.

 ### What do I do if something goes wrong?

 Sometimes organisations will tell you that they are unable to update your name or title.